-Finally, these findings (i.e. the detection of the spheroidal bulge and inner thick disc in the inner parts of the MW) pose a challenge to models that posit the entire inner Galaxy formed via the vertical heating of the disc, such as through buckling instabilities or the disc-fractionation scenario proposed by \citet{Debattista2017}.
+Finally, these findings (i.e. the detection of the spheroidal bulge and inner thick disc in the inner parts of the MW) pose a challenge to models, which posit that the entire inner Galaxy formed via the vertical heating of the disc, for example via buckling instabilities or the disc-fractionation scenario proposed by \citet{Debattista2017}.
 In particular, the observed chemical properties of the thick disc and the spheroidal bulge differ markedly from those of the bar stars, making it clear that a single evolutionary pathway cannot account for all the populations observed in the innermost Galactic regions.
-On the other hand, clump models for the spheroidal bulge formation seem to be better aligned with what the data are indicating \citep[see][]{Elmegreen2008, Debattista2023}.
+On the other hand, clump models for the spheroidal bulge formation seem to be better aligned with what the data indicate \citep[see][]{Elmegreen2008, Debattista2023}.
 However, large samples are needed to more robustly constrain these models.
 This will be one of the goals of the \textit{4MIDABLE-LR} survey \citep{Chiappini2019} (one of the 4MOST surveys - \cite{deJong2019}) and its sub-surveys dedicated to the bulge and moderately metal-poor stars.

 \begin{appendix}